-- 1. to give purity to himself and his people - 2. to shed mercy upon the living and the dead - 3. to give all a good and holy end
+Students analysing the Hoosoyo Prayer will appreciate its depth and theological implications within the context of Orthodox spirituality.
+The hallmarks of this prayer come as the priest asks God to give purity to himself and his people, to shed mercy upon the living and the dead, and to give all a good and holy end.